Chalarangelo/30-seconds-of-code/snippets/off.md

 Removes an event listener from an element.

-Use `EventTarget.removeEventListener()` to remove an event listener to an element.
+Use `EventTarget.removeEventListener()` to remove an event listener from an element.

 ```js
 const off = (el, evt, fn, opts = false) => el.removeEventListener(evt, fn, opts);